GIST: Targeted Data Selection for Instruction Tuning via Coupled Optimization Geometry: Experiments

 \textbf{\texttt{GIST} matches or outperforms the state-of-the-art baseline across diverse model architectures.} As shown in Table \ref{tab:main-exp}, \texttt{GIST} achieves the greatest average improvement (Avg.\ $\Delta$) across all three models, outperforming heuristic baselines and the previous SOTA method, LESS.
 On Llama2-7B, \texttt{GIST} achieves a +6.2 average improvement, matching the Full fine-tuning upper bound.
 The advantage is still pronounced on the more capable Llama3.2-3B and Qwen2.5-1.5B models, where \texttt{GIST} delivers improvements of +4.5 and +1.5, respectively, surpassing LESS (which achieves +3.3 and +1.1).
 This demonstrates that \texttt{GIST}'s geometric subspace approach can scale effectively to modern, stronger base models.

-\textbf{\texttt{GIST} validates ``less is more'' by surpassing fine-tuning on the full dataset}.
+\textbf{\texttt{GIST} mitigates negative transfer by surpassing fine-tuning on the full dataset}.
 A remarkable finding is that \texttt{GIST}, using only 5\% of the data, frequently matches or exceeds the performance of fine-tuning on the full dataset (100\%).
 Specifically, on Llama3.2-3B, \texttt{GIST} outperforms Full fine-tuning by a substantial margin (+4.5 vs. +3.3), and on Qwen2.5-1.5B, it achieves nearly double the gain of the full dataset (+1.5 vs. +0.9).
 This indicates that the full dataset likely contains redundant or noisy samples that hinder optimization, whereas \texttt{GIST} isolates task-relevant update directions, allowing the model to learn more effectively.

 \textbf{\texttt{GIST} demonstrates superior robustness compared to heuristic and optimizer-based baselines.} While heuristics like \textit{Length} occasionally perform well on specific metrics (e.g., \textsc{MMLU} on Llama3.2), they lack consistency, often degrading performance on other tasks (e.g., negative average gains on Qwen).
 Similarly, while LESS generally performs well, it struggles on Qwen2.5-1.5B, degrading on \textsc{BBH} (43.2 vs. Base 43.8).
 In contrast, \texttt{GIST} maintains significant positive gains across all tasks and models, proving that subspace alignment is a more robust proxy for Eq.~\eqref{eq:single_level} than curvature-based influence or simple surface statistics.